ImJaeSung/KB_AIchallenge/README.md

 > - Please your OpenAI API key into  `main.py` file.

 ## Proposal
-1. We developed a glossary of financial terms to simplify and clarify complex financial language, making it easier to understand.
+1. We created a glossary of financial terms to make complex language easier to understand.
 2. Generative AI and RAG to easily recreate financial terms and deliver personalized financial content.

 ![image](https://github.com/user-attachments/assets/b2f5a6cc-06fc-4072-ac43-8cf0a26cd70c)